matloff/regtools/README.md

-**But why the quotation marks around the word *best* above?**  The fact is that, due to sampling variation, a naive grid search may not give you the best parameter combination:
+**But why the quotation marks around the word *best* above?**  The fact is that, due to sampling variation, a naive grid search may not give you the best parameter combination, due to sampling variation:

 1. The full dataset is a sample from some target population.

-2. Most grid search functions use *cross-validation*, in which the data are (one or more times) split into a training set and a prediction set, thus adding further sampling variation.
+2. Most grid search functions use *cross-validation*, in which the data are (one or more times) randomly split into a training set and a prediction set, thus adding further sampling variation.

 So the parameter combination that seems best in the grid search may not